 The training is one full year of clinical activity concentrated in reconstructive plastic surgery using microsurgical techniques.
-It gives the trainee the opportunity to combine clinical activities in operative microsurgery, patient care, clinical research and optional laboratory activities when desired.
-The estimated time spent between the research (clinical or laboratory) and clinical activities would be between 35 percent and 65 percent, respectively.
-There would be 1.5 days dedicated for research activity and 3.5 days dedicated to clinical activities in each week.
+It gives the trainee the opportunity to combine clinical activities in operative microsurgery, patient care, clinical research, and optional laboratory activities when desired.
+The estimated time spent between the research (clinical or laboratory) and clinical activities would be between 30 percent and 70 percent, respectively.
+There would be 1-2 days dedicated for research activity and 3 to 4 days dedicated to clinical activities in each week.

-The fellowship training in reconstructive microsurgery is a specialized training opportunity for those who have special interest in the practice of complex and state of the art in reconstruction.
-This provides additional training for residents who have graduated from other plastic surgery training, to excel and explore further into this field.
-Cleveland Clinic Plastic Surgery is a world -renowned medical center.
-The comprehensive training is designed to provide an in-depth experience in clinical microsurgery, with emphasis in breast reconstruction, reconstruction of the head and neck, trunk as well as upper and lower extremities.
+The fellowship training in reconstructive microsurgery is a specialized training opportunity for those who have interest in the practice of complex and state of the art reconstruction.
+This fellowship provides additional training for residents who have graduated from other plastic surgery programs to further excel and explore into this field.
+Cleveland Clinic Plastic Surgery is a world-renowned medical center.
+The comprehensive training is designed to provide an in-depth experience in clinical microsurgery, with emphasis in breast reconstruction, reconstruction of the head and neck, trunk, as well as extremities.
 This position does not lead to board certification, as there is not subspecialty certification in Microsurgery.
 The year is designed to provide a broad exposure to clinical microsurgery and research opportunities for applicants intending to pursue a career in plastic surgery with an emphasis on microsurgery.

 The fellow will have exposure to numerous microsurgical literatures to enrich the knowledge of complex reconstruction and numerous variations in surgical techniques.
 Significant emphasis will be placed on detailed anatomy for the site of reconstruction following an applied anatomy into surgery itself.